With the fundamentals in place, let’s go through putting a budget together. To do so, you will need to collect some preliminary information.

 8) Revisit & Revise.
 A budget is continually changing based on what is happening in your life.
-Every month I recommend revisiting it and revising it as necessary to coincide with new developments including a raise, changes to fixed/variable expenses, etc. By keeping it updated it will also keep you on track towards fulfilling your financial goals.
+Every paycheck I recommend revisiting and revising it as necessary to coincide with new developments including a raise, changes to fixed/variable expenses, etc. By keeping it updated it will also keep you on track towards fulfilling your financial goals.

 Tying it Together